9. TCP/IP Programming

 ' tax calculation

-Public Sub calculateTax(ByVal fields() As String)
+Public Sub calculerImpôt(ByVal champs() As String)

-Dim married As String = Nothing
+Dim marié As String = Nothing

-Dim nbChildren As Integer = 0
+Dim nbEnfants As Integer = 0

-Dim annualSalary As Integer = 0
+Dim salaireAnnuel As Integer = 0

-' argument validity
+' validity of arguments

 Try

-' At least 4 fields are required
+' at least 4 fields are required

 If champs.Length <> 4 Then